Unicomp

 Unicomp GA LLC (formerly Unicomp, Inc.) is an American manufacturer of computer keyboards and keyboard accessories, based in Lexington, Kentucky.
 The company was founded in 1996 by ex-IBM and Lexmark employees.
-Unicomp is the current license holder and manufacturer of Model M keyboards using buckling spring key switches, the patents for which they purchased from Lexmark in 1996.
+Unicomp is the current license holder and manufacturer of Model M keyboards using buckling spring key switches, the patents for which the company purchased from Lexmark in 1996.